-If you are being cyberbullied
+If you are being cyberbullied:

-- Don't reply with nasty messages

-- Block or break off contact with the person

-- Talk to your parents or a safe adult, your school, the site or app, or the police
+- · Don't reply with nasty messages. - Block or break off contact with the person. - Talk to your parents or a safe adult, your school, the site or app, or the police to get help.

-If you see someone else being cyberbullied
+If you see someone else being cyberbullied:

-- Do not like or share messages it can make things worse - If you know the bully and feel that it is safe to do so, tell them that cyberbullying is not okay - Talk to an adult you can trust so they can help you deal with it
+- Do not like or share messages it can make things worse. - If you know the bully and feel that it is safe to do so, tell them that cyberbullying is not okay.